A1 Belarus

 Unitary enterprise A1 (Унiтарнае прадпрыемства «А1», A1) is the largest private telecom, ICT & content service provider in Belarus.
 The company provides GSM 900/1800, UMTS (WCDMA/HSDPA/HSUPA/HSPA+) and 4G (via beCloud) services.
 A1 is the second-largest mobile network operator in Belarus.
-A1 also provides ADSL, Ethernet and GPON Internet access services in all regional centers of Belarus, as well as in Babrujsk, Žlobin, Rečyca, Svietlahorsk and Dobruš, and IPTV digital television services under the VOKA brand.
+A1 also provides ADSL, Ethernet and GPON Internet access services in all regional centers of Belarus, as well as in Babruysk, Zhlobin, Rechytsa, Svyetlahorsk and Dobrush, and IPTV digital television services under the VOKA brand.
 Until August 2019, the company conducted operations under the brand name velcom.

 History

 The company began commercial operations to provide mobile communications services and sell mobile communications devices on 16 April 1999 under the brand name JV LLC Mobile digital communication, and became the first GSM carrier in Belarus (the country's first cellular operator was the NMT carrier BelCel).

 Ten base stations (nine in Minsk and one in Arešniki on the way to the National Airport Minsk) had been launched by the time commercial operations started.
 By the summer of 2000, all regional cities of Belarus had been connected to the network.
 Mobile communications services were available on the Minsk-Brest-Orša highway and in settlements along the road.
 Since 23 April 2007, mobile communications have been available to 100% of Belarus's urban population.
 In April 2019, the operator launched the first GSM network in the Polesye State Radiation-Ecological Reserve.

 On 15 March 2001, the operator subscribers were enabled to send and receive texts (SMS), and in 2005, Multimedia Messaging Service (MMS) became available.

 On 2 June 2003, the carrier launched the GPRS service.
 In December 2005, EDGE technology became available in three regions of Belarus.

 On 30 March 2006, the company became the country's first carrier to start testing the third generation of wireless mobile telecommunications technology.
 The 3G network was rolled out in only 27 days.
 The commercial operation of the 3G network in Minsk and Homieĺ started on 17 March 2010.
 In February 2016, the company became the country's first carrier to launch a 3G network in the 900 MHz band, and in May 2019, it further improved the capacity of its 3G network being the first operator to add a fourth RF carrier in the 2100 MHz band to its base stations.

-In November 2007, the company became part of A1 Telekom Austria Group as a result of the acquisition of 70% (in November 2007) and then the remaining 30% (in October 2010) of shares.
-Starting in June 2019, A1 subscribers will be able to use the Internet at domestic prices in the networks of the A1 Telekom Austria Group operators.
+In November 2007, the company became part of A1 Group as a result of the acquisition of 70% (in November 2007) and then the remaining 30% (in October 2010) of shares.
+Starting in June 2019, A1 subscribers will be able to use the Internet at domestic prices in the networks of the A1 Group operators.

 In May 2008, the company had a rebranding campaign, changing its logo and name to Unitary enterprise velcom.

 In May 2009, the carrier signed an exclusive agreement with LLC JV BelCel on the provision of CDMA2000 broadband Internet access services (EV-DO Rev.A).
 The services were provided up until 16 May 2013.